pR0Ps/PhotoFloat/README.md

     $ brew install freetype imagemagick@6
     $ export MAGICK_HOME=/usr/local/opt/imagemagick@6

-#### Change or delete the Google Analytics ID tracker:
+#### Enable or delete the Google Analytics ID tracker:

-To delete:
+Analytics are disabled by default but the JavaScript that provides the functionality will still be sent to the client.

+To remove the analytics code completely:

     $ rm web/js/999-googletracker.js

-To change:
+To enable analytics:

     $ vim web/js/999-googletracker.js

-Modify the part that says UA-XXXXXX-X and put your own in there.
+Set `var analyticsId = "UA-XXXXXXXX-X";` at the top of the file (where `UA-XXXXXXXX-X` is your personal analytics tracking ID).

 #### Tweak the index.html page to have a custom title or copyright notice.